Medications

 Dosing Once weekly Once weekly (in trials)

-Status Available now Not yet FDA-approved
+Status Available now Phase 3 complete (not yet FDA-approved)

 What Is Retatrutide?